eXascaleInfolab/PyExPool/README.md

 ### Optional WebUi

 A simple Web UI is designed to profile Jobs and Tasks, interactively trace their failures and resource consumption.
 It is implemented in the optional module [mpewui](mpewui.py) and can be spawned by instantiating the `WebUiApp` class.
 A dedicated `WebUiApp` instance can be created per each `ExecPool`, serving the interfaces on the dedicated addresses (host:port).
 However, typically, a *single global instance of `WebUiApp` is created and supplied to all employed `ExecPool` instances*.
-Web UI module requires HTML templates located in the [views](./views/) directory.
-Either `./views/` should be copied to the directory of the calling module or path to the `views` should be specified in the `bottle.TEMPLATE_PATH` list.
+Web UI module requires HTML templates installed by default from the `pip` distribution, which can be overwritten with the custom pages located in the [views](./views/) directory.

 See [WebUI queries manual](views/restapi.md) for API details.
 An example of the WebUI usage is shown in the `mpetests.TestWebUI.test_failures` of the [mpetests](mpetests.py).
 <!-- webui.md#webui-queries -->